Author: Ameeba

 User Interaction: Required

-Impact: Escalation of privileges, denial of service, code execution, information disclosure, and data tampering.
+Impact: A successful exploit may lead to unauthorized code execution, escalation of privileges, information disclosure, and data tampering.

 Affected Products